 When seated with Kylie, a living Roman Senator, Massimo Struffi came to greet us.
 It makes one wonder why so many famous people come from Arpino?

 There’s more to the interview portion of my experience with Kylie, but for now, I’d like to get to the meat of why I was there in the first place.
-You see often, I travel around Italy sharing typical real estate offers available.
-I’ve been to Lombardy, The Dolomites, Monferrato, Campania, Sicily, and Puglia sharing my experiences along the way.
-Here in Arpino, I fully intended to see a few properties to get an idea of what was for noteworthy in the Kylie’s eyes.
+You see, often, I travel around Italy, sharing typical real estate offers available.
+I’ve been to Lombardy, The Dolomites, Monferrato, Campania, Sicily, and Puglia, sharing my experiences.
+Here in Arpino, I fully intended to see a few properties to get an idea of what was noteworthy in Kylie’s eyes.

-I told her the majority of my viewers are often looking for a minumum of 2 bedrooms.
+I told her the majority of my viewers are often looking for a minimum of 2 bedrooms.
 Preferably 3.
-It also seemed that a garden is a must.
-I guess the idea of planting your own basil and tomatoes is part of the Italian dream.
+It also seemed that a garden was a must.
+I guess the idea of planting your basil and tomatoes is part of the Italian dream.

-With the little time we had, Kylie took me to see a few properties.
+Kylie took me to see a few properties with the little time we had.
 One of which you can view in the video below.

 For me, the surprising thing was the price.
 I admit the property was large.
-It’s often hard to discern a propeties value in Italy since it really depends on the popularity of the community.
-Arpino having already received a bit of spotflight on the international level may fetch higher prices, but an unfinished property for 140-150,000 euro felt like a bit much.
+It’s often hard to discern a property’s value in Italy since it depends on the popularity of the community.
+Having already received a bit of spotlight on the international level, Arpino may fetch higher prices, but an unfinished property for 140-150,000 euros felt like much.

-For this cottage, the roof remodel and earthquake protections installed could help justify some higher prices.
-These types of renovations are barely noticable when touring the inside of a property.
+The roof remodels and earthquake protections installed could help justify higher prices for this cottage.
+These renovations are barely noticeable when touring the inside of a property.
 So to the untrained eye, a lower asking price seems more likely.
-If you’re the type who likes comparing apples to apples.
+Suppose you’re the type who likes comparing apples to apples.
 Forget what you know about other Italian cities.
 Get some expert advice from local contractors and engineers.
-In the end, if you’re searching for real estate and you feel like the price is too high, don’t make an offer!
+If you’re searching for real estate and you feel like the price is too high, don’t make an offer!
 Find an opportunity that you’re comfortable with.

-If you’d like to get in contact with Kylie to learn more about the real estate in Arpino, please fill out your email here and you’ll receive an email shortly.
+If you’d like to contact Kylie to learn more about the real estate in Arpino, please fill out your email here, and you’ll receive an email shortly.

-I will be sharing more experiences from my time in Arpino on this blog very soon and am glad to be a part of the community!
+I will be sharing more experiences from my time in Arpino on this blog very soon, and I am glad to be a part of the community!

 - 8 reasons to have a Global Health Insurance whilst living in Asia